Prague-West District: Demographics

 Thanks to its proximity to Prague, Prague-West District belongs to the fastest growing districts in the country in the 21st century.

 Most populated municipalities

 Economy

-The largest employers with its headquarters in Beroun District and at least 500 employers are:
+The largest employers with headquarters in Prague-West District and at least 500 employees are:

 Transport

 The territory of the district is crossed by several motorways leading from Prague: the D4 motorway to Písek, the D5 motorway to Plzeň, the D6 motorway to Karlovy Vary, and the D7 motorway to Chomutov.
-Part of the D0 motorway (Czech Republic) also passes through the district.
+Part of the D0 motorway also passes through the district.

 Sights

 The Průhonice Castle Park was designated a UNESCO World Heritage Site in 2010 (as part of Historic Centre of Prague).
 It is described as "original masterpiece of garden landscape architecture of worldwide importance".

 The most important monuments in the district, protected as national cultural monuments, are: